 According to the U.S. Bureau of Labor Statistics (BLS), medical records and health information technicians typically need some kind of postsecondary education, which may be a certificate or an associate's degree.
-Online associate's degree programs are available, but may require an on-site externship at a local health facility.
+Both fully online and hybrid format associate's degree programs are available.
+Some programs may require an on-site externship at a local health facility.

 Professional certification in this career is voluntary, but preferred by many employers.
 Aspiring health information technicians should seek programs accredited by the Commission on Accreditation for Health Informatics and Information Management Education.